 - Persons who are self-employed contribute themselves to their social benefits in their country of residence.
 They must prove this status by providing a certificate of independence from their AVS compensation fund (valid for Switzerland) or a similar foreign body.

-- The profession of teacher or lecturer is, by definition, a dependent activity.
+- For persons domiciled in Switzerland, the activities of a teacher or lecturer are, by definition, activities of a dependent nature.